JuliaCloud/AWSClusterManagers.jl/README.md

 - The current AWS profile has an aws-batch-manager-test stack running and `AWS_STACKNAME` is set

-To make an aws-batch-manager-test compatible stack you can use the included CloudFormation template [aws-batch-manager-test.yml](aws-batch-manager-test.yml).
-Alternatively you should be able to use your own custom stack but it will be required to have at a minimum the named outputs as shown in the the included template.
+To make an aws-batch-manager-test compatible stack you can use the included CloudFormation template [batch.yml](test/batch.yml).
+Alternatively you should be able to use your own custom stack but it will be required to have at a minimum the named outputs as shown in the included template.

 ## Sample Project Architecture